 Have you ever seen a more festive and jolly dessert recipe?!
 I think your whole family will love this Christmas cake recipe.

-This cake is not only super duper easy to make (way more simple than a layer cake), but it’s absolutely delicious and so nostalgic.
-It tastes similarly to those cake mixes you see in the baking aisles every holiday season but 100x better in flavor, taste, and texture.
+This cake is not only super duper easy to make (way simpler than a layer cake), but it’s absolutely delicious and so nostalgic.
+It tastes similar to those cake mixes you see in the baking aisles every holiday season but 100x better in flavor, taste, and texture.

 This Christmas Funfetti Cake is also so easy to transport and slice, so it’s perfect for serving friends and family at any potlucks or holiday parties.